thoughtcook/Sonkit/README.md

 ## About Us

-**Sonkit Industry Technology Co., Ltd** is a certified high-tech enterprise specializing in the R&D and manufacturing of metal seals.
+**Sonkit (Shanghai) Industry Technology Co., Ltd.** is a certified high-tech enterprise specializing in the R&D and manufacturing of metal seals.
 With over a decade of expertise since 2012, we deliver high-performance metal sealing solutions designed to withstand the most demanding conditions — **extreme temperatures, high pressures, intense radiation, corrosive media, and ultra-high vacuum environments**.

 Our headquarters and manufacturing facility are located in **Shanghai, China**, serving 2,000+ customers worldwide, including Fortune 500 companies such as **GE, Emerson, and Accellon (Switzerland)**.